martinlackner/abcvoting/docs/_sources/intro.rst.txt

 Then we add six voters, specified by the candidates that they approve.
 The first voter approves candidates 0, 1, and 2,
-the second voter approves candidates 0 and 1, etc.
+the second voter approves candidate 3, etc.

 .. doctest::